Logrui/n8n-nodes-twenty-dynamic/README.md

 ## Features

 🗄️ **Supports Custom Databases and Fields**: Automatically fetches all standard and custom objects from your Twenty instance

 🔓 **Access System Databases**: View and edit system databases not normally accessible through the Twenty UI (Company/Person Attachments (attachments), Synced Email Metadata (messages), and more)
-🔄 **Dual-API Architecture**: Utilizes Twenty Metadata API and GraphQL introspection for complete field coverage for standard and custom fields.
-REST API used for execution of queries

 ⚡ **Full CRUD + Bulk Operations**: Create, Read, Update, Delete, Upsert - all with bulk variants

-🧩 **Complex Field Types**: Template-based inputs for FullName, Links, Currency, Address, Emails, Phones
+🧩 **Support for Complex Field Types**: Template-based inputs for FullName, Links, Currency, Address, Emails, Phones

 📋 **SELECT/MULTI_SELECT Fields**: Dynamic dropdowns with real-time option loading

 💾 **Smart Caching**: Automatic schema caching - fresh on execution, cached in editor for speed

+🔄 **Dual-API Architecture**: Utilizes Twenty Metadata API and GraphQL introspection for complete field coverage for standard and custom fields.
+REST API used for execution of queries

 ---